John-Abbott-College/4A8-Notes/09_Application_Testing.md

 - Verify if new bugs were introduced in the system after it was changed.

-- Good practice to add regression tests for bug fixes that feel unsteady (easily reintroduced).
+- It is good practice to add regression tests for bug fixes that feel unsteady (easily reintroduced).

 - You run your regression tests to make sure all existing functionality is still as expected.